 Source: Investor Presentation

 Jack in the Box is a fast-food chain that operates and franchises hamburger chains in the U.S., with more than 2,200 restaurants in 21 states and Guam.
-It has a market capitalization of $2.1 billion.
-Jack in the Box previously owned the Qdoba brand, but sold it to Apollo Global Management last year to focus on its core brand.
+It has a market capitalization of $534 million.
+Jack in the Box previously owned the Qdoba brand, but sold it to Apollo Global Management in 2018 to focus on its core brand.

-In mid-May, Jack in the Box reported (5/15/19) financial results for the second quarter of fiscal 2019.
-Its comparable sales increased 0.6% and its restaurant-level margin expanded from 26.4% in last year’s quarter to 27.6% thanks to the benefit of refranchising and lower maintenance expenses, partially offset by wage and commodity inflation.
-Operating EPS increased 24% for the quarter.
+Near the end of February, Jack in the Box reported (2/19/20) financial results for the first quarter of fiscal 2020.
+Its comparable sales increased 1.7%, but its restaurant-level margin decreased from 26.2% to 24.8% due to wage and commodity inflation.
+Adjusted EPS declined 13% for the quarter.

 One of the company’s major growth catalysts is accelerating its drive through-only strategy.
 The company expects to roll out this model to 80% of system restaurants over the next three years.

 Management continues to expect same-store sales growth of 1.5% to 3% for the current year with an operating margin of ~25%.
 Over the next four years, management expects to return $1.0 billion to its shareholders in the form of dividends and buybacks.

 Jack in the Box has repurchased its shares at an aggressive pace in the last five years.
 During this period, it has reduced its share count by 36%.
 Share repurchases will be a major component of future EPS growth.
 During the last decade, the company has grown its EPS at a 5.9% average annual rate.